 It’s so simple yet so delicious!
 Add in more butter or cream as needed or desired.
 I don’t really know if the original recipe had butter or cream, but it probably had milk and margarine.

 The hamburger I used didn’t have much fat so I added a tad bit of bacon fat.
 The bacon fat gives some added flavor if your ground beef is extra lean.
 It also makes a wonderful grilled cheese, grilled sandwich, or anything you want to brown in a skillet!

 Where can I find summer savory?

 Summer savory and savory are herbs that some companies don’t package.
-I have found savory more readily that summer savory, and although they are similar in taste, summer savory has a little sweeter taste, while it’s cousin, savory tends to have a slight bitter taste.
-Apparently these herbs have been around awhile, with the Romans using them before pepper was readily available or used.
+I have found savory more readily than summer savory, and although they are similar in taste, summer savory has a little sweeter taste, while it’s cousin, savory tends to have a slight bitter taste.
+Apparently, these herbs have been around awhile, with the Romans using them before pepper was readily available or used.